microsoft/uwp-experiences/README.md

 ### 1. Azure App Service

 The backend for Backdrop runs as a free App Service on Azure.
-If you don't have an Azure account, you can create a free acount [here](https://azure.microsoft.com/free/).
+If you don't have an Azure account, you can create a free account [here](https://azure.microsoft.com/free/).
 To publish the App Service to your Azure account, right click on the **music_appService** project in Visual Studio and click on **Publish**.
 Follow the steps to create a new App Service or publish the project to an existing App Service.
 Use the url of the App Service as the **SERVICE_URL** in Keys.cs

 ### 2. Twitter